c272/micro-tools/README.md

 Welcome to the `micro-tools` repository, a collection of scripts and utilities which improve the quality of life experience for working with the CODAL micro:bit v2 API.
 There are several tools included in this repository, the most important ones being:

 - `microinit`: Sets up a micro:bit v2 project directory for Visual Studio Code, configuring the include directories, compiler options and debug settings for the local CODAL API.
-- `microbuild`: Allows for the easy building of micro:bit v2 projects anywhere in your filesystem, removing the need to place your code into the microbit-v2-samples source folder.
+- `microbuild`: Allows for the easy building of micro:bit v2 projects anywhere in your filesystem, removing the need to place your code into the microbit-v2-samples source folder, as well as simple include injection into the CODAL build system.
 - `microflash`: Facilitates the mounting, unmounting, and flashing of the micro:bit v2 in a distro-compatible way, removing the need to fiddle with manually mounting and copying to the micro:bit.

 The tooling in this repository is aimed at **Linux** distributions and **MacOS** (tested on Apple Silicon), however does not require any heavy dependencies, so should work correctly on Windows under MinGW, however that is not guaranteed, and not a use case that this repository will support.
 These tools are all licensed under the GPLv3, so feel free to fork and contribute changes if you find something worth improving.